To Aggregate or Not? Learning with Separate Noisy Labels: Formulation

 \section{Formulation}

 Consider an $M$-class classification task and let $X\in \mathcal{X}$ and $Y\in \mathcal{Y} :=\{1,2,...,M\}$ denote the input examples and their corresponding labels, respectively.
 We assume that $(X, Y)\sim \mathcal D$, where $\mathcal D$ is the joint data distribution.
 Samples $(x,y)$ are generated according to random variables $(X, Y)$.
-We focus on the case where each feature $X$ belongs to a unique label class, which is a different literature from multi-label learning where one feature may have multiple clean labels \cite{wang2021collaboration,liu2021emerging}.
 In the clean and ideal scenario, the learner has access to $N$ training data points $D:=\{(\x_n,y_n)\}_{n \in [N]}$.
 Instead of having access to ground truth labels $y_n$s, we only have access to a set of noisy labels $\{\ny_{n,i}^{\sep}\}_{i\in[K]}$ for $n\in[N]$.
 For ease of presentation, we adopt the decorator $\sep$ to denote separate labels, and $\agg$ for aggregated labels specified later.
 Noisy labels $\ny_n^{\sep}$s are generated according to the random variable $\nY^{\sep}$.
 We consider the class-dependent label noise transition \cite{liu2016classification,natarajan2013learning} where $\nY^{\sep}$ is generated according to a transition matrix $T^{\sep}$ with its entries defined as follows:

 Most of the existing results on learning with noisy labels have considered the setting where each $\x_n$ is paired with only one noisy label $\ny_n^{\sep}$.
 In practice, we often operate in a setting where each data point $\x_n$ is associated with multiple separate labels drawn from the same noisy label generation process \cite{feldman2020does,liu2021understanding}.
 We consider this setting and assume that for each $\x_n$, there are $K$ independent noisy labels $\ny_{n,1}^{\sep},...,\ny_{n,K}^{\sep}$ obtained from $K$ annotators.